 Pastoral care is delivered through a House system.
-This is based on seven Houses.
+This is based on six Houses.

-Each House is divided into House groups with each consisting of around 25 students.
-Each House group has a House Tutor and is a 'family unit' containing 4 or 5 students from each year group.
-The Houses and House Tutors are supported by 7 Heads of House and an Assistant Principal who deal with specific pastoral problems.
+Each House is divided into House Groups with each consisting of around 22 students.
+Each House group has a House Tutor and is a 'family unit' containing 4 or 5 students from each academic year.
+The Houses and House Tutors are supported by 2 Heads of House, 4 Assistant Principals and two Vice Principals who deal with whole Academy pastoral concerns.

 All our students in Years 7 to 11 are expected to wear their Academy uniform with pride.